Juqutsu/heaven-bot/README.md

      },
    };
    ```
-3. Run `npm run deploy` to register the new command
+3. Restart the bot - commands will be automatically deployed